kurstiedehaven/hiddenmeanings-CS/README.md

 ### Anchors

 Anchors in regular expressions are used to specify the position of a match in the input string.
-The `a` anchor at the beginning of the regex ensures that the match starts at the beginning of the string.
+The `^` anchor at the beginning of the regex ensures that the match starts at the beginning of the string.
 The `$` anchor at the end ensures that it ends at the end of the string.

 ### Quantifiers